 - Surfer’s Paradise is central to the Gold Coast city and a good location to stay in.
 I stayed at the QT Gold Coast and The Island during my visit to the Gold Coast.
 Both of these are close to the beach and are very comfortable.

 - You can even stay at Currumbin or Coolangatta for the beaches.
 However, these are a little away from the main city,

 - The Gold Coast Hinterland too, offers stays in camps and small home stays for those interested in staying around the mountains.

 Visas for Australia

-- You will need to apply for the Australian Visa at least a month before you head to the country.
+- If you are an Indian, you will need to apply for the Australian Visa at least a month before you head to the country.

 - For the Visas, you will need to submit the following documents to the Australian Consulate – either directly or through an agent, You can even apply through VFS Global Website.

 - A passport with a validity of at least 6 months

 - All the old passport copies

 - 3 passport sized photos